davidmaillo/davidmaillo/README.md

 <h3 align="center">Full-stack web developer with special focus on Front-end (React / Next.js)</h3>

 - 👨🏻‍💻 Lead Front-End at Guud, a Twitter's Official Tech Partner.
 We make tools that are used by big brands like Netflix, HBO, Disney, McDonalds, LEGO, Redbull, LaLiga, Volkswagen, Adidas, Eurovision Song Contest, and many more.
-- 🌇 +13 years of professional experience as web dev.
+- 🌇 +14 years of professional experience as web dev.
 - 📈 Worked on high volume traffic websites and startup environments like Series.ly and Tviso (more than 5 million recurrent users).
-- 🏝 Been a code instructor at Tortuga Coders Bootcamp on Koh Phangan Island, Thailand.
+- 🏝 I dedicated a few months to relocating to Thailand to work as a coding instructor at a bootcamp based on the island of Koh Phangan.

 <p align="center">